borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 * Credits would be a little more expensive than today, since they would have real cost, but it would give the correct price signal to market participants.
 Banks (for loans) would be like in Free Banking, and would need to take care about duration of credits and term deposit.
 No Central Bank for bailout, no lender of last resort.
 Also to note here that fractional reserve banking could still exist, only would be limited with deposits and have an upper bound to risk exposure.
 No more NINJA loans (No Income, No Job, no Assets).
 Real estates would have lower prices since they would not serve as a Store of Value and would lose that monetary premium.

-### Possible effects:
-people would spend more prudently, and would take only calculated risks/credits.
-- lower time preference, long-term mindset, less consumerism of junk goods (no overconsumption)
-- real wages that keeps purchasing power with mild price deflation (no need to ask for raise just to keep up with inflation), leading to greater prosperity
-- simplified savings, fair distribution of economy growth (no Cantillon effect), removing silent regressive Tax via inflation

 #### Finally to address and elaborate some often given skepticism towards it:
 1. Others 'cryptos' (alt coins) are not real competition to Bitcoin because of: